 Less than a year after that launch, Roborock has a new and smarter product – the S6 MaxV.

-This robot is part of the next-generation robot vacuums that combine a laser sensor and a front-mounted camera for obstacle avoidance.
+This model is part of the next-generation robot vacuums that combine a laser sensor and a front-mounted camera for obstacle avoidance.

 How good is this robot vacuum?
 Is it worth the high price tag?
-I’ve put it through a series of tests to find out how it performs in the real world.
+I’ve put it through a series of tests to determine how it performs in the real world.

 Is This The Smartest Robot Vacuum Available?